DHGrudov19/CyberFlame/README.md

 ## About <a name = "about"></a>
 <br>
-Hallo we are team CyberFlame and our project is set on the topic Fire Department! <br><br>
+Hello we are team CyberFlame and our project is set on the topic Fire Department! <br><br>
 We have prepared a site which includes information and explanation how to prevent most of the disasters that can cause fire.
-Also we have made diferent kind of statistics for the employees, the different cases of service and the equipment.<br><br>
+Also we have made different kind of statistics for the employees, the cases of service and the equipment.<br><br>
 You can signal and report for a fire in one of our tab in the site.

 ## Installation <a name = "installation"></a>